 Trying new diets can be tough: all those things to avoid, to eat more of, new ingredients to buy.
-It’s enough to drive anyone bonkers.
-But there’s one way of eating that’s been gaining momentum lately — the ketogenic, or “keto,” diet and its keto recipes.
+It’s enough to drive anyone bonkers, but there’s one way of eating that’s gained notoriety — the ketogenic, or “keto,” diet and its keto recipes.

 What makes the keto diet work so well is that, with little glucose from carbohydrates in our bodies, we have to burn something else — fat — for energy.
 The keto diet can cause the body to burn fat quite quickly (hurray!).

 Even if you’re not trying to lose weight, the keto meal plans might appeal to you.
 By limiting sugars and processed grains, you can lower your risk of type 2 diabetes.